Best Online Master’s Degrees in: Biblical Studies

 Students who complete a master's degree in biblical studies may be prepared for careers in ministry, teaching, or theological writing, although some go on to pursue unrelated careers in business, sales, industry, law enforcement, or management.
 Ministry careers include pastors, assistant or associate pastors, pastoral care staff and church workers, missionaries, chaplains, youth/children's pastors, evangelists, and more.
 These ministers and church workers are responsible for providing spiritual guidance for their congregation or for certain populations within their congregation.

-The average wage for clergy was estimated at $48,490, and the median wage was estimated at $44,140 as of May 2011, according to the U.S. Bureau of Labor Statistics (BLS).
-Your salary as a minister could vary greatly based on a number of factors, including the size of the church you serve, your roles and responsibilities, your level of experience, and how much is allocated by your church’s board of directors or elders.
+The average wage for clergy was estimated at $48,490, and the median wage was estimated at $44,140, according to the U.S. Bureau of Labor Statistics (BLS).
+Your salary as a minister could vary greatly based on a number of factors, including the size of the church you serve, your roles and responsibilities, your level of experience, and how much is allocated by your church's board of directors or elders.

 Philosophy and religion teachers work at colleges, universities, and junior colleges.
 A master's degree is sufficient for some positions, but many will require or prefer a doctoral degree in biblical studies, religious studies, or a similar area.
 The average yearly wage for philosophy and religion teachers was estimated at $71,620, while the median yearly wage was $65,100, the BLS noted.
 Salaries are dependent on factors like your level of experience and education, your rank as a professor, and where you live in the country.
 Top-paying states for philosophy and religion teachers were Vermont, Massachusetts, New York, Rhode Island, and California, the BLS added.